magptr/EasyCookEditor/README.md

 **EasyCook Editor** solves this by letting you specify exactly which assets or folders to cook.
 You can:
 * Select only what you need using the content browser in editor to cook nothing extra.
-* Speed up your workflow and focus on modding, not setup.

 ## Installation
 1. Go to the Releases page